 All of the 4K TVs on the list above and pretty much all newer 4K UHD TVs from the major brands offer the same essential package of connectivity specs regardless of their dimensions and price.
 Some brands and models may include one more or one less HDMI or USB port or may lack/include a particular newer connectivity spec like HDMI 2.0a (for HDR content) vs. HDMI 2.0.
 However, generally, physical connectivity for content and smart TV functionality stays the same across the board.
 Thus, here are those core essentials:

 HDMI: HDMI is the single most important connectivity spec in any 4K UHD TV.
 It’s what the majority of content from external media devices will enter the TV from and for 4K content in particular, HDMI 2.0 is crucial for a smooth frame rate/refresh rate transfer at 60Hz or 60 frames per second.
-Virtually all external Blu-ray, 4K Blu-ray, media player, gaming console and set-top box media sources like the Roku 4 or the Amazon Fire 4K TV box will connect to your TV via HDMI 2.0 ports on the device.
-HDMI 2.0a is also now on the scene for the sake of 4K video with HDR from external sources however not all 4K TV models have this spec or the necessary firmware updates for it quite yet, though a majority of Samsung, Sony and LG TVs have gotten HDMI 2.0 updates as of late 2015.
+Virtually all external Blu-ray, 4K Blu-ray, media player, gaming console and set-top box media sources like the Roku Streaming Stick Plus or the Amazon Fire 4K TV box will connect to your TV via HDMI 2.0 ports on the device.
+HDMI 2.0a is also now on the scene for the sake of 4K video with HDR from external sources however not all 4K TV models have this spec or the necessary firmware updates for it quite yet, though a majority of name brand TVs have HDMI 2.0a updates as of late 2018.